|Nutrition Facts (per serving)|

 - Reduce the sauce until the onions are a thick mass.

 This dish can also be made by cooking in a traditional tagine or slow-roasting in the oven.
 The last method is useful when serving a large group of people.

 Do not substitute fresh lemons for the preserved lemons.
 Outside of Morocco, you'll find it easy and inexpensive to make your own preserved lemons (allow a month for curing); or look for them in Middle Eastern and halal markets, or buy preserved lemons online.

 Although it's not necessary, many cooks allow time for marinating the chicken.

-- 1 whole chicken, skin on or removed, cut into pieces
+1 chicken whole chicken, skin removed and cut into pieces

-- 2 very large white or yellow onions (1 lb or 1/2 kg), sliced as thinly as possible
+2 very large white or yellow onions, very thinly sliced